eth-sri/debin/README.md

           --valid_labels c_valid_labels
 ```

 The processes take less than a minute and the trained models are produced in `./new_models`.
+Note that binaires in directory specified by argument `--bin_dir` should have a symbol table (i.e., `.symtab` section) so that correct function boundaries are used.
+To strip all other debug sections except `.symtab`, one can use command `strip -g`.

 ### Prediction and Evaluation